rdegges/pelican-minify/README.md

 mind--minifying your static site will increase your Pelican build times, as it adds extra file processing for each page generated.

+**NOTE**: You should probably include the `minify` plugin at the very bottom of your `PLUGINS` array.
+This will ensure it is the last thing to run, and doesn't prematurely gzip any files.

 ## Changelog